Frequently Asked Questions

 Lessons run every week of the year except for the two weeks of Christmas and New Year.
 We also run stand-alone holiday courses.
 These are separate from the subscription service.
 Students who have a subscription should carry on with their regular subscription lessons during the holidays.
 The stand-alone holiday courses are designed for students who wish to do a short course over the holidays.
-Holiday courses are booked as single courses and run over over four days during school holidays.
+Holiday courses are booked as single courses and run over four days during school holidays.

 What do I need for the courses?

 Any computer can be used to attend our courses.
 You will require access to the internet and Zoom.
 In the early levels, all the coding is done on a web-based coding platform, so no additional software is required.

 In later levels, we will ask you to install the required software on your computer.
 We will send you detailed instructions on what software to install should this be required for your course.

 We recommend you do not use iPads or other tablets for coding as these make coding harder for students.
 Although Chromebooks may be used, it will not be possible to use dedicated coding software on Chromebooks and students will need to keep using the web-based coding platform they use in the early levels.
 If possible, do not use Chromebooks for coding.

 Yes.
 Our curriculum spans a very broad range, starting from the very basics but also extends to advanced material.
 The way we deliver courses changes as students advance through the curriculum.
 In our children and teenagers programme, we introduce advanced topics in programming as students progress, and we also use coding within projects linked to other areas of the educational curriculum such as maths and science.